jorgegardiaz/qcrypto/README.md

 <br />

-`qcrypto` is a cross-platform Rust library designed for the design, simulation, and validation of Quantum Cryptography protocols.
+`qcrypto` is a cross-platform Rust library tailored for the design, simulation, and validation of Quantum Cryptography protocols.

 Unlike general-purpose quantum simulators that strictly focus on state-vector evolution for logical circuits, `qcrypto` implements an intelligent **Dual-State Architecture**.
 It dynamically switches between highly-efficient **State Vectors** for pure states and robust **Density Matrices** when open quantum systems, decoherence, or noisy channels are introduced.
 This design choice enables both high-performance execution of unitary logical circuits and the precise simulation of generalized measurements (POVMs) and hardware vulnerabilities.